 - Other contributing factors that may have influenced the individual’s health problems

-While the specific amounts awarded in these cases will depend on many factors, estimates for settlement amounts generally range between $10,000 and $500,000 per claim if electing the early settlement program.
+While the specific amounts awarded in these cases will depend on many factors, the estimates for early settlement amounts generally range between $20,000 and $500,000 per claim if electing the early settlement program.

-It is essential to consult knowledgeable lawyers experienced with the Camp Lejeune claims process to better understand the potential for early settlements and whether you and your family qualify for compensation.
+It is essential to consult knowledgeable lawyers experienced with the Camp Lejeune claims process to better understand the potential for an early settlement and whether you and your family qualify for compensation.